 What is Big Data?

 Big Data refers to the massive amount of information businesses collect from online and offline sources.
 These sources include websites, social networks, mobile apps, software, documents, computer logs, sensor networks and many more.
 This explosion of data, however, isn't necessarily significant because of its size, but because of what it can do.
-[What is Big Data?]
+[Read related article: What Is Big Data?]

 Although it is often described in terms of the three V's — volume, velocity and variety — there's more to Big Data that makes it such a big deal, said Javier Aldrete, director of product management at Zilliant, a predictive pricing and sales software provider.
 "The benefit of the Big Data movement [has more] to do with driving action and value out of data by applying algorithms and predictive models to solve specific business problems," he said.

 Simply put, Big Data delivers all types of intelligence that helps businesses make better decisions.

 What is CRM?

 CRM is a system that businesses use to manage how they work with current and prospective customers.
 It is used primarily by salespeople and typically takes the form of CRM software, which provides a centralized location to store, view and organize customer information.